SayleeShelar/numpy/README.md

 - **Statistical Functions**: Examples of using NumPy's statistical functions like `np.mean()`, `np.std()`, and `np.var()`.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is not currently licensed.